NORMANDY AND BRITTANY HERITAGE CELEBRATING HISTORY, ARTS & CULINARY TRADITIONS

 Day 1 – Transfer to Honfleur from Paris ∼ Afternoon Pays d’Auge cultural & good Tour

-8:30am: Meet Corinne at Pont de Sevres metro station (line 9) or in Sevres if you arrive by taxi.
-Private transfer to Honfleur, a preserved town on the channel seaside.
+Private transfer to Honfleur, a scenic town on the channel seaside.
 Stroll across Honfleur cobbled streets bordered by charming shops, art galleries and restaurants.
 Visit Eugene Boudin Museum (Boudin was Claude Monet’s master teacher).

 Lunch in Honfleur.